 - be willing to work with all kinds of people, from church members to vulnerable community members

 - be ready to lead in various ways, such as making appointments, leading discussions or focus groups, etc.

 Mountains, lakes, beaches, and/or urban centers may all be within a few hours drive or less.

 All your PNW favorites!

-The CARE Advocate will most likely be staying in a rented room or apartment near the host organization, and possibly shared with another SM of same gender.
-More detailed information will be given once accepted.
+The CARE Advocate will be staying in a rented room or apartment near the host organization, possibly shared with another SM of same gender.